chirpley/docs/docs/source/wallet.rst

 Withdraw
 ------------

 You can withdraw your funds anytime of the day.
-However the minimum withdraw amount is 50 USD.
+However, the minimum withdraw amount is 50 USD.

 Just make sure your external wallet is connected and fill in the amount you wish to withdraw.
-Next click on withdraw an confirm in the popup.
+Next click on withdraw and confirm in the popup.

 Your funds will be transferred to you in BUSD.
 To add BUSD to your Metamask wallet click on 'Add token' and copy-paste the BUSD token contract address: 0xe9e7CEA3DedcA5984780Bafc599bD69ADd087D56